Skip to content

 PROPOSED → APPROVED → EXECUTED

-Why: - Full audit trail (bokføringsloven) - Review before execution - Replay capability - Undo via compensating events
+Why: - Full audit trail (bokføringsloven requires 5 years) - Review before execution - Replay capability - Undo via compensating events

 // ✅ Correct: pure logic

-// ❌ Wrong: Engine fetches its own data
+// ❌ Wrong: Domain fetches its own data

 5. Secret Isolation